r-aalsan-jaas/Top-100-Coders/profile/akshaykrishnaa-1@mulearn.md

 ### About Me

-> Hi, i am Akshay krishna A , Third Year Computer Science student at Lourdes Matha College of Science and Technology.
+> Hi, i am Akshay krishna A , Final year Year Computer Science student at Lourdes Matha College of Science and Technology.

 ### Portfolio Highlights